Canon G7 X Mark II versus Canon G9 X Mark II

-So what conclusions can be drawn?
-Is the Canon G7 X Mark II better than the Canon G9 X Mark II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+So what is the bottom line?
+Is there a clear favorite between the Canon G7 X Mark II and the Canon G7 X Mark II?
+Below is a summary of the relative strengths of each of the two contestants.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.8 vs f/2.0).

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Longer lasting: Can take more shots (265 versus 235) on a single battery charge.